 Added to that, many liveaboards leave the area for Komodo, meaning you can enjoy peaceful dive sites as you explore.
 The Epica liveaboard is one of the few liveaboards that remains at Raja Ampat year-round.
 Dive there and experience the best of Raja Ampat before the world catches on.

 We are including another Indonesian dive highlight this month and for good reason.
-Komodo is not to be missed for your chance to swim with huge Mola mola.
+Bali is not to be missed for your chance to swim with huge Mola mola.

 Shark fans are in for a treat in August; it’s the start of Guadalupe great white shark season.